El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 Any number of things could be done with this.

-Because it's not a politician's tax return, which has annual income of 175,000 paid for by the people of this country in the annual salary.
+Because it's not a politician's tax return, which has annual income of $175,000 paid for by the people of this country in the annual salary.

 It doesn't have any of that on it.

-Nope, it's got all this esoteric business stuff that nine out of ten Americans will never see, do, or have on their own tax return, which makes it easy to make it appear corrupt or what have you.
+Nope, it's got all this esoteric business stuff that nine out of 10 Americans will never see, do, or have on their own tax return, which makes it easy to make it appear corrupt or what have you.

-I've I've been suspicious of it for A lot of years, folks, because I don't think it tells us anything about anybody.
+As I say, this whole tax return business, I've been suspicious of it for a lot of years, folks, because I don't think it tells us anything about anybody.

-Somebody's tax return doesn't tell us what they think and how they're going to act, issue to issue to issue.
+Somebody's tax return doesn't tell us what they think and how they're going to act issue to issue to issue.

 It's totally irrelevant.

-It's nothing more than a disqualifier, as perfected by primarily the Democrats and the Washington establishment.
+It's nothing more than a disqualifier as perfected by primarily the Democrats and the Washington establishment.

-Okay, here's here's Rudy on this week.
+Okay, here's Rudy on this week.

 And he's being interviewed by George Stephanopoulos of the Clinton War Room.